 Mashed potatoes are something I have always been afraid to make.
-My mother makes THE BEST mashed potatoes under the sun, so I fear I would be sorely disappointed in my replication of her recipe.
+My mother makes THE BEST mashed potatoes in the universe, so I fear I would be sorely disappointed in my replication of her recipe.
 And what's the point of making mashed potatoes if they aren't hers?
-She has that "touch" with her cooking that I cannot seem to find.
+She has that "touch" with her cooking that I cannot ever seem to find.

 I do realize how silly it is to be afraid of starchy tubers of the mashed variety, so I recently talked myself into trying a non-Mom recipe to see what transpired.
 I had no expectations.
 And guess what?
 They turned out pretty darn good!
 Maybe, just maybe, I will get her recipe and find the courage to make it myself.

 In the meantime, here is how I made the not-quite-Mom's-but-still-tasty potatoes!

 Peel and cube 2 pounds of Yukon Gold potatoes.
 Place in a large saucepan along with 3-4 peeled cloves of garlic.
 Cover with water.

 Bring to a boil over medium-high heat.
 Reduce heat.
 Cover and cook for 15-20 minutes, or until potatoes are tender.

 Transfer to a large mixing bowl and mash with a potato masher.